D3vilGhost/FPG-BOOM/README.md

 -  Press Down key 🔽 to move upwards.
 -  Press Left key ⏪to move upwards.
 -  Press Right key ⏩ to move upwards.
--  Press Space Bar to move attack.
+-  Press Space Bar to attack.
 - NOTE: ONLY ONE KEY WILL WORK AT A TIME.

 ## ▶️How To Play/Rules: